In Exercises 5–8, (a) identify the critical value ta/2 used for f... | Channels for Pearson+

 1

 Step 2: Calculate the margin of error (E).
-The formula for the margin of error is E = tα/2 * (s / √n), where tα/2 is the critical value, s is the sample standard deviation, and n is the sample size.
-Substitute the values: s = 0.00570, n = 36, and the tα/2 value found in Step 1.
+The formula for the margin of error is E = tα/2 * (s / √n), where s is the sample standard deviation, n is the sample size, and tα/2 is the critical value found in Step 1.
+Substitute the given values: s = 695.5, n = 36, and the tα/2 value from Step 1.

 Step 3: Find the confidence interval estimate of μ.
-The confidence interval is given by the formula: CI = x̄ ± E, where x̄ is the sample mean and E is the margin of error.
-Substitute x̄ = 0.82410 and the margin of error calculated in Step 2.
+The confidence interval is calculated as (x̄ - E, x̄ + E), where x̄ is the sample mean and E is the margin of error calculated in Step 2.
+Substitute x̄ = 3150.0 and the value of E from Step 2.

 Step 4: Write the confidence interval in interval notation.
-Express the confidence interval as (lower bound, upper bound), where the lower bound is x̄ - E and the upper bound is x̄ + E.
+Express the confidence interval as a range, such as (lower bound, upper bound), using the results from Step 3.

 Step 5: Interpret the confidence interval.
-Write a brief statement explaining that we are 99% confident that the true population mean weight of Pepsi cans lies within the calculated confidence interval.
+Write a brief statement explaining the meaning of the confidence interval.
+For example, 'We are 95% confident that the true mean weight of newborn girls lies within the calculated interval.'

 Verified video answer for a similar problem: